davidmehi/edge-stackdriver-integration-example/README.md

 #### Use in Proxies
-In the example outlined in the link below, the logic to get the access token, cache, and make log calls to Stackdriver is encapsulated into a proxy “Shared Flow” (borrowed from Dino’s example).
+In the example outlined in the link below, the logic to get the access token, cache, and make log calls to Stackdriver is encapsulated into a proxy "Shared Flow" (borrowed from Dino’s example).
 By setting some logging flow variables and calling the shared flow, the shared flow will send a log message to the logging API.
 The payload will contain the message and severity set in the logging flow variables, plus the standard JSON payload containing org, env, error message, developer, etc (see example in the section above).

-This “Stackdriver Logging” shared flow can be used at any time to send any kind of log message to Stackdriver.
-This shared flow is also incorporated into the “Common Error Handling” shared flow.
+This "Stackdriver Logging" shared flow can be used at any time to send any kind of log message to Stackdriver.
+This shared flow is also incorporated into the "Common Error Handling" shared flow.
 This way, any error that is detected through the FaultRules or DefaultFaultRule will automatically be logged to Stackdriver.

 See example of this here: